Pangorin/KabyLake-Hackintosh/README_EN.md

 As noted above, if you want to use my EFI, you just care about the mainboard and the video card.
 If those 2 things match my build, you can use my EFI!

+- If you want to use a graphics card (or check that if your graphics card will be supported on macOS), read this.
+[GPU Buyers Guide](https://dortania.github.io/GPU-Buyers-Guide/)
 ## Installation

 How to make the USB boot drive: